civicrm/civicrm-dev-docs/docs/framework/templates/customizing.md

 The current preferred method for extending templates is to use [CiviCRM Regions](https://docs.civicrm.org/dev/en/latest/framework/region/), where applicable.
 CiviCRM Regions allow you to insert your own content into CiviCRM templates without making a duplicate of the template file.
 This makes maintaining your Civi instance much easier, as you won't have to merge large diffs in your template files between upgrades.
 Check out the [docs](https://docs.civicrm.org/dev/en/latest/framework/region/) for more information.

+!!! caution
     The rest of this document goes on to talk about the historical way of modifying templates by duplicating template files.
 This is highly discouraged over the preferred methods mentioned above.

 You can create customized versions of the standard CiviCRM forms and pages for your site.
 This gives you a lot of power to modify